Samuel Okoye: Career

-He was a part-time consultant to the United Nations on the development of space science and technology in developing countries from 1979 to 1986.
+Okoye was a part-time consultant to the United Nations on the development of space science and technology in developing countries from 1979 to 1986.

 Okoye was a visiting scientist at the Max Planck Institute for Radio Astronomy Bonn, Germany from August to October 1986.
 From 1990 to 1993, he was appointed a Commonwealth Academic Staff Fellow at the University of Cambridge and served as a visiting professor and senior research fellow at the Institute of Astronomy, and fellow commoner at Churchill College at the University of Cambridge.
 In December 1993, Sam was seconded from the University of Nigeria to the Federal Government as director (overseas liaison), initially at the National Agency for Science and Engineering Infrastructure (NASENI) Lagos, and subsequently the Nigerian Ministry of Science & Technology, Abuja.
 He also served as the pioneer science attaché and head of the Science and Technology Unit at the High Commission of Nigeria, London.
 In his role as science attaché, Professor Okoye served as a vital liaison between Nigerian scientific institutions and their counterparts in the United Kingdom.
 He facilitated academic exchanges, collaborative research initiatives, and the establishment of partnerships that enriched Nigeria's scientific community.

 Okoye published numerous scientific papers on Ionosphere Physics, Solar Physics and the Theory of Extra-galactic Radio Source and Cosmology.
 He also published a monograph, Viable and Affordable Policy Objectives for a Nigerian Space Programme in the 1980s and co-edited two books: Basic Science Development in Nigeria: Problems and Prospects, and the World at the Cross-roads: Towards a Sustainable, Equitable and Liveable World.

-Professor Okoye was a columnist for The Guardian (Nigeria) which he wrote for more than four years.
+Okoye was a columnist for The Guardian (Nigeria) which he wrote for more than four years.
 His columns, which focused on information technology as well as advances in scientific ideas, drew a wide readership because of his ability to convey difficult scientific ideas in accessible language.